vhdirk/terms/README.md

 ## Goal

 Terms is an experiment.
 I like [Tilix][Tilix] and I like [BlackBox].
 Why can't I have both?
+Terms uses GTK4 and is written in Rust.
+The latter has no added value aside from the fact that I like it.

 ## Status